donmedfor/mybitbyte/writeups/vulnet/vulnet.md

 | Missing PrintNightmare patches | Enabled local privilege escalation to SYSTEM |
 | Print Spooler service running unnecessarily | Attack surface for CVE-2021-34527 |

-### Remediation Recommendations

-1. **Secure Redis:** Implement `requirepass` authentication, bind to localhost only, or decommission if not required on a Domain Controller.
-2. **Enforce Strong Password Policies:** Prevent offline cracking of intercepted NTLM hashes by enforcing complex passwords.
-3. **Apply Principle of Least Privilege:** Restrict write access to scripts and directories used by automated tasks or scheduled jobs.
-4. **Patch Management:** Immediately install patches for PrintNightmare (KB5004945/KB5005033) or disable the Print Spooler service if printing is not required.
-5. **Block Outbound SMB Traffic:** Prevent NTLM credential capture by blocking outbound SMB traffic to untrusted networks.

----

-## 6. Tools Utilized

-- **Nmap** — Port scanning and service enumeration
-- **Redis CLI** — Interaction with the unauthenticated Redis service
-- **Responder** — NTLMv2 hash capture
-- **Hashcat** — Offline password cracking
-- **SMBClient** — SMB share enumeration and file upload
-- **NetExec (CrackMapExec)** — SMB enumeration and domain identification
-- **Impacket (psexec)** — SYSTEM-level shell access
-- **Nishang** — PowerShell reverse shell payload

----

-## 7. Conclusion

-The VulnNet: Active room demonstrates a realistic attack chain against a Windows Active Directory environment, starting from a single misconfigured third-party service (Redis) and culminating in full domain compromise.
-The engagement highlighted the dangers of exposing unauthenticated services on a Domain Controller, the importance of strong password policies, and the critical need for timely patch management — particularly for well-known vulnerabilities like PrintNightmare.
+management — particularly for well-known vulnerabilities like PrintNightmare.
 This walkthrough reinforces that a single weak point in an enterprise environment can lead to complete system compromise when chained with other vulnerabilities.